ESAMars500Human Spaceflight and Exploration

 Full martian mission simulation

 In 2004, IBMP started considering using its facilities for a simulation of a full martian mission profile (i.e. 520-700 days of isolation) and invited ESA to participate in the programme.
-This programme, which was given the name Mars500, has taken shape over the past years.
-The crew of the 105-day isolation study consisted two Europeans and also the 520-day isolation crew will have two members from Europe.
+This programme, which was given the name Mars500, took shape in the following years.
+The crew of the 105-day isolation study consisted of two Europeans and the 520-day isolation crew will have two members from Europe as well.

 Based on experience gained from isolation studies, from other terrestrial-based simulation facilities such as with bed rest studies, and of course from studies on human missions in low Earth orbit, especially within the last two decades, the European scientific and technology community has gained substantial experience in assessing the risks for humans in the space environment.